bwsw/cloudstack-ui/config-guide.md

 ### Default Security Group Name

-Allow you to rename the Default Firewall group.
+A Default Firewall group is created by CloudStack.
+This parameter allows you to rename this group.
 The default name is `default` for both languages.

 For example,